-Pediatricians say that when your baby is practicing bicycle legs, the movement helps release bubbles from her stomach and move them through the intestines.
+Paediatricians say that when your baby is practising bicycle legs, the movement helps release bubbles from her stomach and move them through the intestines.
 This way, your baby can pass these bubbles naturally and not face any gas pain.

 When to do this – Check if your baby’s stomach feels hard and bloated.
 She may be gassy, and this exercise will soothe her.

 If your baby resists and does not want to have you pedal her legs, don’t force her.

 Your baby is probably already very interested in household objects, especially the ones you don’t want him to touch!
 You can turn this into a powerful strengthening exercise for your baby.
 Doctors suggest that picking up objects is a good way to build your baby’s grasping ability and hand-eye coordination, as well as muscular strength.
 Here’s how to do this:

 Make your baby sit in a high chair or bouncy seat.
 Now place some toys or household items in front of your baby.
 Encourage them to lift one, examine it, put it down, and then lift it (or another object) again.
 You may have to show them how to do this a few times, but most babies learn very quickly and enjoy this exercise a lot!

 No, don’t be surprised; we are not recommending you teach your baby any dance steps!
 However, you must have noticed that babies like to be moved around and held up on their toes.
 As per doctors, this toe and feet motion is excellent for their leg muscles development.